notification-icon

 Kathmandu and Pokhara nightclubs

-If you want to spend time outside at night, both Kathmandu and Pokhara have a significant number of nightclubs and pubs where you can go to a party or join Christmas celebrations if they are being held.
-There were several programs planned just for Christmas at those bars.
-You are welcome to go there and take part in the dancing and good music.
+If you want to spend time outside at night, both Kathmandu and Pokhara have many nightclubs and pubs where you can go to a party or join Christmas celebrations if they are being held.
+Several programs were planned just for Christmas at those bars.
+You are welcome to go there and participate in dancing and listening to good music.

 Walking past Pokhara Lake